MicrosoftDocs/visualstudio-docs/docs/deployment/includes/dotnet-support-application-deployment-api.md

 > [!NOTE]
-> The <xref:System.Deployment.Application.ApplicationDeployment> class is not currently supported in .NET 5+.
+> The <xref:System.Deployment.Application.ApplicationDeployment> class and APIs in the <xref:System.Deployment.Application> namespace are not currently supported in .NET 5+.